espressif/esp-idf/docs/en/api-guides/esp-wifi-mesh.rst

 **Panel A** of the illustration above demonstrates an example of how the idle node G selects a preferred parent node given the five parent node candidates B/C/D/E/F. Nodes on the shallowest layer are preferred, hence nodes B/C are prioritized since they are second layer nodes whereas nodes D/E/F are on the third layer.
 Node C is selected as the preferred parent node due it having fewer downstream connections (fewer child nodes) compared to node B.

-**Panel B** of the illustration above demonstrates the case where the root node is within range of the idle node G. In other words, the root node's beacon frames are above the RSSI threshold when received by node G. The root node is always the shallowest node in an ESP-MESH network hence is always the preferred parent node given multiple parent node candidates.
+**Panel B** of the illustration above demonstrates the case where the root node is within range of the idle node G. In other words, the root node's beacon frames are above the RSSI threshold when received by node G. The root node is always the shallowest node in an ESP-WIFI-MESH network hence is always the preferred parent node given multiple parent node candidates.

 .. note::
     Users may also define their own algorithm for selecting a preferred parent node, or force a node to only connect with a specific parent node (see the :example:`Mesh Manual Networking Example<mesh/manual_networking>`).